 There are a variety of ways to pay your property taxes.
 Remember to apply for your Home Owner Grant.
 Don't wait until the last minute as a 10% penalty applies to late payment of taxes.
 The City accepts post-dated cheques.

-Processing property tranfers, disabilities, and death, also take time and often require paperwork from other agencies.
+Processing property transfers, disabilities, and death, also take time and often require paperwork from other agencies.
 Keep in mind that many financial institutions base their business day on Eastern Standard Time.
 Play it safe and file early.

 Claiming your Home Owner Grant: